compodoc/website/src/docs/tips-and-tricks.md

 # Documentation of several apps in a monorepository

-[Nrwl Extensions for Angular](https://github.com/nrwl/nx) is a toolkit for enterprise Angular applications.
-It provides an opinionated approach to application project structure and patterns.
+[Nx](https://github.com/nrwl/nx) is an open source, smart, fast and extensible build system.
+It follows an approach where potentially multiple apps and libs can live in the same workspace (aka "monorepo").

 A monorepository with multiple apps could easily be documentated by Compodoc.
 You just have to run Compodoc in each apps seperately.
 Here is an example with [nx-examples](https://github.com/nrwl/nx-examples) :